Danix002/collektive-experiments-bootstrap-dev/README.md

 ## Inspect a single experiment

-Follow the instructions for reproducing the entire experiment natively, but instead of running `runAllBatch`, run `runEXPERIMENTGraphics`, replacing `EXPERIMENT` with the name of the experiment you want to run (namely, with the name of the YAML simulation file).
+Follow the instructions for reproducing the entire experiment natively, but instead of running `runAllBatch`, run `runEXPERIMENTGraphic`, replacing `EXPERIMENT` with the name of the experiment you want to run (namely, with the name of the YAML simulation file).

 If in doubt, run `./gradlew tasks` to see the list of available tasks.